christian-ci/myorders.com/README.md

 # myorders.com
 Terraform implementation of myorders.com challenge.
-This implementation follows my design diagram that was sent and will be kept private and not available here.
+This implementation follows my design diagram and forks into V1 and V2.
+Author: Christian Carrasquillo